engineerscraft/hrms/README.md

 2. Create a folder called log under the location.

 # Code Build
-1. Go inside the trunk folder and run the command `mvn clean install`.
+1. Go inside the `hrms` folder and run the command `mvn clean install`.
 Note: For the first time, it will download a lot of stuff and hence it may take quite some time

 # Code Commit
 1. After making the changes, go to the root hrms folder